statful/statful-client-nodejs/README.md

 ## Quick Start

-After installing Statful’s NodeJS Client, you are ready to push your metric into Statful by adding the below code into your js file:
+After installing Statful’s NodeJS Client, you are ready to push your metric into Statful by adding the below code into your JS file:

 ```javascript
 var Statful = require('statful-client');